TomasMikula/tomasmikula.github.io/_posts/2014-06-11-separation-of-view-and-controller-in-javafx-controls.md

 ### Conclusion

-The outlined extension to the API for skin implementations is rather conservative---it does not present any radical changes.
+The outlined extension to the API for skin implementations is rather conservative---it does not present any radical shifts.
 Its main goal is to encourage separation of view and controller aspects.
 It does not address other challenges connected with skin implementations, such as a mechanism to bind key events to actions (which would be the responsibility of the BehaviorBase class).
 On the other hand, it does not close any doors to resolving such challenges.

 ----------